ILLEGAL COMPOSTING ON CHEAM LAND

 Cheam First Nation Territory (Rosedale, B.C.
 CANADA) – Damage to the environment can happen from a lack of understanding, or it can be fueled by money.
 These issues cross all boundaries and barriers.
-Recently, we discovered that a repeat offender, known to Environment and Climate Change Canada has been operating a questionable composting facility on a private property within the Cheam Reserve.
+Recently, we discovered that a group of companies operating a composting facility on private property within the Cheam Reserve is under investigation by Environment and Climate Change Canada.
+Some of the stockpiled compost material contains small pieces of plastic, metal, and wood.

 It saddens us to know that while working so hard to protect the waters and land around our traditional territory, this encounter happened so close to home.
-Environment Canada has been to the site and is taking action against the owner of the material, and Cheam is working with the property owner within our Laws to manage the site in the short term and remediate thereafter.
+We understand that the facility’s operator/owner is working with Environment Canada to determine the necessary steps to manage the site and remediate any damage found in compliance with applicable laws and standards.
+Cheam is also working with the property owner within our Laws to ensure the site is properly managed.

-Right now, the health of the land and sacred waters around us are in a critical state.
-We are seeing an exponential increase in the cumulative impacts of pollution, industry, and destruction of habitat caused by development.
+Right now, the health of the land and sacred waters globally is in a critical state.
+We are seeing an exponential increase in the cumulative impacts of pollution, industry, and the destruction of habitat caused by development.

 About Cheam First Nation – Cheam is an ancient village site and modern-day home to the Cheam people.
 Cheam is traditionally part of the Pelólxw tribe of Stó:lō Xwelmexw peoples and the larger Coast Salish Indigenous Peoples of the Fraser Valley, Vancouver Island and Northern Washington, USA.
 The Cheam assert inherent title and rights over a vast territory and have never surrendered or ceded their lands.
 Many Cheam people continue to practice their ancient beliefs, traditions and ceremonies despite the impacts and injustices of colonialism.
 Cheam people are working towards a healthy, prosperous future for their people and generations to come.